SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Archer Aviation Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 20, 2023 – (NYSE: ACHR)

 NEW YORK, Oct.
-02, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Archer Aviation Inc..
+06, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Archer Aviation Inc.

 Shareholders who purchased shares of ACHR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.